 Students create a Public Service Announcement (PSA) poster or a video PSA announcement.

-Each student's Justified True or False List, Tweet Up, and PSA presentation serve as evaluations for this lesson.
-A rubric is provided.
+Each student's Justified True or False List, Tweet Up, and PSA presentation may serve as evaluations for this lesson.
+A rubric is attached.

 Justified True or False List (Answer Key) (attached; optional)